 - Diphencyprone (DPCP), which prevents hair follicles from going dormant

 - Anthralin, which alters the skin’s immune function

 Patients often receive more than one treatment at a time, as a mix of 2 or more treatments can increase the success rate.
-To learn more about the medications offered at Boise Dermatology & Med Spa, schedule a consultation with Dr. Brooks today.
-Call (208) 888-0660 or request a consultation online to get started.
+To learn more about the medications offered at Boise Dermatology & Med Spa, schedule an appointment with Dr. Brooks today.
+Call (208) 888-0660 or request an appointment online to get started.